In the Spirit of Things

 In the Spirit of Things is the eleventh studio album by American rock band Kansas, released in 1988 (see 1988 in music).
 It is a very loosely organized concept album, telling the story of a flood hitting the real Kansas city of Neosho Falls in 1951.
-It is the first Kansas album since 1975's Masque to lack a hit single.
+It was the first Kansas album since 1975's Masque to lack a hit single.

 History

 According to the author Dan Fitzgerald, Rich Williams was inspired to create this album after having read the book Ghost Towns of Kansas, Volume II (1979), specifically the chapter on Neosho Falls.